dadhi/DryIoc/README.md

 |     Autofac_MsDIAdapter | 51.747 us | 1.0334 us | 1.4821 us | 15.47 |    0.52 |     12.6953 |           - |           - |            58.53 KB |
 ```

-## Performance

-* General use-cases optimized for max speed.
-* Memory footprint preserved as small as possible.

-## Code

-* No dependencies on the other libraries.
-* Public API is documented.

 ## Reliability